dkonieczek/micro-drone-flight-control/Website/README.md

 /drone/login2.php <br>
 /drone/submit.php <br>

-you must replace 'user_here' and 'password_here' with your MySQL user and password respectively.
+you must replace 'user_here', 'password_here' and 'CENG' with your MySQL user and password, and database schema respectively.